ChessWorld.net - Play Online Chess

 The Dunst Opening begins with 1.Nc3, a flexible first move that avoids heavy mainline theory and often leads to unusual, practical positions.
-This page focuses on what club players usually want to know: whether the opening is sound, what it is trying to do, how it transposes, and which model games show the best attacking ideas.
+Use the adviser below to decide whether to play an independent 1.Nc3 game, transpose into familiar structures, or aim for a quick attacking setup.

-Quick verdict: the Dunst is playable, tricky, and very useful as a surprise weapon.
-It is not usually treated as White’s most ambitious first move in pure theory, but it can be an excellent practical choice if you like flexible move orders, early initiative, and positions your opponent may not know well.
+Direct answer: the Dunst Opening is playable, tricky, and very useful as a surprise weapon.
+It is not usually White’s most ambitious theoretical first move, but it can be an excellent practical choice if you like flexible move orders, early initiative, and positions your opponent may not know well.

 Naming note: many players use Dunst Opening and Van Geet Opening almost interchangeably.
 In practice, Dunst is often used as the broad umbrella for 1.Nc3 systems, while Van Geet is sometimes used more narrowly for lines where White meets ...d5 with e4 and accepts a more independent structure.